michaeltoohig/BeetsPluginStructuredComments/README.md

 ## Installation

 You can try cloning this repo yourself, but this repo may not yet safe to use on your library as it is under devloplment.
-So only use if you have a backup and understand what you are doing, which if you are instlling this from the repo you probably are fine.
+So only use if you have a backup and understand what you are doing, which if you are installing this from the repo you probably are fine.

 ## Usage
 Activate the plugin in your configuration file: